Citation, DOI, disclosures and article data

 - prominent nucleoli

-Generally, It is not possible to confidently distinguish benign (WHO grade I) from atypical (WHO grade II) and anaplastic (WHO grade III) meningiomas on general morphology.
-The most reliable feature is the presence of lower ADC values (reflecting higher cellularity) 3,4.
+Generally, it is impossible to distinguish between benign (WHO grade 1) from atypical (WHO grade 2) and anaplastic (WHO grade 3) meningiomas with any confidence based on general morphology.
+The most reliable feature is the presence of lower apparent diffusion coefficient values (reflecting higher cellularity) 3,4.

-Importantly presence of vasogenic oedema in adjacent brain parenchyma is not a predictor of atypical or anaplastic histology 3.
+Importantly, the presence of vasogenic edema in adjacent brain parenchyma is not a predictor of atypical or anaplastic histology 3.

-Brain invasion, although by definition denoting at least a grade II tumour, is also surprisingly difficult to predict on MRI.
+Brain invasion, although by definition denoting at least a grade II tumor, is also surprisingly difficult to predict on MRI.

 Treatment and prognosis

-First line therapy is surgical resection with radiotherapy (external beam or brachytherapy) often added both for complete and incomplete resections (see Simpson grade).
+First-line therapy is surgical resection, with radiotherapy (external beam or brachytherapy) often added both to complete and incomplete resections (see Simpson grade).
 Radiation has been shown to improve local control and prolongs overall survival 6.